Parton distribution functions from scalar light-front parton gas model: Marginalization of the phase-space distribution

-We then evaluate Eq.~\eqref{eq:omega_x_marginalized} with $N=3$ numerically using quadrature in the units where $m=1$.
-Since each kinematic term in the Hamiltonian given by Eq.~\eqref{eq:def_P-_LFPG} is positive definite, for any component of the transverse momentum being integrated we have a natural cutoff $\kappa_{j,\,x/y} < \max\{\sqrt{x_ju-m^2}\} = \sqrt{u-m^2}=\lambda$, where $\kappa_{j,\,x/y}$ stands for either the $x$- or the $y$-component of $\overrightarrow{\kappa}^\perp_j$.
-We sample transverse momentum components over the range from $-\lambda$ to $\lambda$ by the Simpson's rule after the variable transform $\kappa_j=\lambda \,\mathrm{arctanh}\,(\phi_j)$.
-For the numerical result to be accurate within $1\%$ from the analytic result, we allocate $99$ equally spaced quadrature points for each component of $\phi_j$ in the calculation with massive partons.
-While for massless partons, the same number is increased to $199$.
-The resulting $\omega_x$ at $u=20\,m^2$ and $u=50\,m^2$ are presented on the left panel of Fig.~\ref{fig:quad_N3}.
-For the massless partons, the numerical result for $\omega_x$ is shown on the right panel of Fig.~\ref{fig:quad_N3}.
-Both numerical results are in agreement with the analytic expressions given by Eqs.~(\ref{eq:omega_x_N_massless},~\ref{eq:omega_x_N3_massive}).
-Therefore with quadrature in the specific case of $N=3$, we have tested the analytic reduction of the transverse integrals in Subsection~\ref{ss:red_energy_delta_analyic}.
-In the case of $N>3$, the support of $x_j$ integrals in Eq.~\eqref{eq:omega_x_marginalized} is specified by Eq.~\eqref{eq:subscript_cond_X}.
-For massive partons, the point $x_j=0$ is cut off by the energy delta function in Eq.~\eqref{eq:rho_LFPG_ori}.
-For massless partons, the point $x_j=0$ is singular, but measures zero after integration.
+where $\kappa_{j,\,x/y}$ stands for either the $x$- or the $y$-component of $\overrightarrow{\kappa}^\perp_j$.
+We sample transverse momentum components ranging from $-\kappa_{\mathrm{max}}$ to $\kappa_{\mathrm{max}}$ by the Simpson's rule after the variable transformation ${\kappa_j = \kappa_{\mathrm{max}} \,\mathrm{arctanh}\,(\phi_j)}$.
+For the numerical result to be accurate within $1\%$ difference from the analytical result, we allocate $99$ equally spaced quadrature points for each component of the transformed variable $\phi_j$ in the computation with massive partons.
+While the same number is increased to $199$ for massless partons.
+The resulting distributions $\omega_x(x)$ at ${u=20\,m^2}$ and ${u=50\,m^2}$ are presented on the left panel of Fig.~\ref{fig:quad_N3}.
+For the massless partons, the numerical result for $\omega_x(x)$ is shown on the right panel of Fig.~\ref{fig:quad_N3}.
+Both numerical results are in agreement with the analytical expressions given by Eqs.~\eqref{eq:omega_x_N_massless} and \eqref{eq:omega_x_N3_massive}.
+Therefore applying quadrature in the specific case of ${N=3}$, we have tested the analytical reduction of the transverse integrals in Subsection~\ref{ss:red_energy_delta_analyic}.
+In the case of ${N>3}$, the support of $x_j$ integrals in Eq.~\eqref{eq:omega_x_marginalized} is specified by Eq.~\eqref{eq:subscript_cond_X}.
+For massive partons, the point ${x_j=0}$ is cut off by the energy $\delta$-function in Eq.~\eqref{eq:rho_LFPG_ori}.
+For massless partons this point is singular, but measures $0$ after the integration.